By Reba Roy, Realtor — Corcoran Pacific Properties

 This is why awareness matters — even for those not directly abutting the shoreline.

-Visitor Destination Areas (VDAs) and Condominium Complexes
+Visitor Destination Areas (VDAs), Homes & Condominium Complexes

 Not every unit in every complex would be directly subject to shoreline setback changes.
-However, when oceanfront buildings within a development are affected, questions can arise about:

-• Long-term rebuilding standards
+- Long-term rebuilding standards

-Most Likely to Be Directly Affected:
+Who Is Most Likely to Be Directly Affected?

-• Beachfront or oceanfront homes
+- Beachfront or oceanfront homes

-• Properties within approximately 500 feet of the shoreline where Planning may impose additional conditions
+- Lots within approximately 500 feet of the shoreline where Planning may impose additional conditions

-• Small coastal lots with limited depth
+- Small coastal lots with limited depth

-• Properties with pending permits or planned improvements
+- Properties with pending permits or planned improvements

 Less Likely to Be Directly Affected:

-• Properties more than ~500 feet inland
+- Properties more than ~500 feet inland

-Key Distinction: The Special Management Area (SMA) is a broad coastal zone.
+Important Distinction: The Special Management Area (SMA) is a broad coastal zone.
 Shoreline setback rules apply specifically to properties measured from the certified shoreline.

 What the Bills Propose (5-Minute Summary)

 Bills 2969 and 2984 are competing proposals.
 The Council will ultimately choose one version.
-Both introduce substantial changes.

 1. Increased Setback Requirements

-• Base setback: 40 ft → 60 ft
+- Base setback: 40 ft → 60 ft

-• Maximum setback: 100 ft → 120 ft
+- Maximum setback: 100 ft → 120 ft

-• Total potential restriction including buffer: approximately 80 feet
+- Total potential restriction including buffer: approximately 80 feet

 2. Removal of Small Lot Hardship Relief